YamanAlBochi/Power-And-Gas-Corporate-Churn---Data-Science-Project/README.md

 I Perform some exploratory data analysis.
 Check into the data types, data statistics, specific parameters, and variable distributions.
 This first subtask is for us to gain a holistic understanding of the dataset.

 Sub-Task 2:
 We Verify the hypothesis of price sensitivity being to some extent correlated with churn.
-It is up to us to define price sensitivity and calculate it.
+It is up to us to define price sensitivity and calculate it..

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------